ahmedmaghraby/vc-content/pages/glossary/ecommerce-platforms.md

 ---
-title: 20 best ecommerce platforms for websites in 2020.
-Top ecommerce platforms list
+title: How to choose among the 20 best ecommerce platforms in 2020?
 description: 20 best ecommerce platforms for websites in April 2020.
 Top ecommerce platforms list
 date: 2018-05-12
 canonical: https://virtocommerce.com/glossary/ecommerce-platforms